Mystified131/SavvyCodersDAPPreWork/SetupForMac.md

 Please Allow 2-3 Hours For These Tasks

-Python: Download the latest version here: https://www.python.org/downloads/
+Python: Download the latest version here: https://www.python.org/downloads/ (On the splash screen, check to Set Path)

 Select the Macintosh version of the code